predictionmachine/pm-github-actions/README.md

 To use the secret in your workflow file you can simply use an expression: `${{ secrets.YOUR_SECRET_NAME }}` to evaluate your secret in workflow steps.

 ##
-**Question:** How can I execute both the workflow satge-wise/sequentially?
+**Question:** How can I execute both the workflows satge-wise/sequentially?

-**Answer:** If you want to make a conditional run (stage-wise/sequential) for your existing workflow after successful execution of `main.yml` workflow then include following yml code in your existing workflow file:
+**Answer:** If you want to make a conditional run (stage-wise/sequential) for your existing workflow after successful execution of `main.yml` workflow then include following yml code in your existing workflow file on top:

     ```yaml
     on: